cyberbotics/webots-doc/guide/object-road.md

 - `textureScale`: Defines the length (in meter) of the road texture.

-- `pavementTexture`: Define the texture to be used for the sidewalk.
+- `pavementTexture`: Defines the texture to be used for the sidewalk.

 - `bottomTexture`: Defines the texture to be used for the bottom of the road.